 In view of the special qualities and their artistic potential, the long-neglected reception of stereoscopy in an art-scientific context – between and beyond painting and sculpture – is indeed an astonishing desideratum.
 The brief reconstruction of the history of spatial image representation from its beginnings in cave painting to the analog and digital stereoscopy of… Read More »

-Because of the exhibition at the Gay Museum, last year we had three portrait busts by Siegfried Wagner in Berlin.
+Because of the exhibition at the Gay Museum, last year we had three portrait busts of Siegfried Wagner in Berlin.
 On this occasion, we got three-dimensional scans of these busts made in the TU’s 3D-Lab for possible future replicas.
-From the 3D-data of the bust of Josef Limburg I created a large autostereoscopic lenticular image… Read More »
+From the 3D data of the bust by Josef Limburg I created a parallax panoramagram.
+The… Read More »

 Accompanying our exhibition in the Berlin Gay Museum, Siegfried Wagner.
 Bayreuths Erbe aus andersfarbiger Kiste (which means something like: Siegfried Wagner: Bayreuth’s ‘Fairy’ Crown Prince), a new publication of the same title, edited by Peter P. Pachl and me, was published: Siegfried Wagner: Bayreuths Erbe aus andersfarbiger Kiste.
 The book comes with 100 pictures and… Read More »

 This semester, my lecture (Tuesday, 11:30 am to 01:45 pm) at BTK, University of Applied Sciences, Art and Design, will deal with History and Theory of Three-dimensional and Immersive Imaging Techniques, as well – including several excursions to 3IT, HHI, Fraunhofer Institute etc. pp.